PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 ### Installation of CraftbeerPi 4

 {% hint style="warning" %}
 To install cbpi directly from pypi.org, a release update needs to be done which is still pending.
 Therefore, yo need to run the installation as described in the [development section](development.md#running-a-development-version-of-the-server).
-You also need to install the developmetn branch of the user interface at this point of time to have all the functions described in this documentation.
+You also need to install the development branch of the user interface at this point of time to have all the functions described in this documentation.

 The description will be updated, as soon as the the development branch is merged into the master/main branch or a release has been published.
 {% endhint %}

 The installation of CraftbeerPi4 is done with the package installer for python (pip3).
-You can install the server directly from pypi.org with the following cxommand:
+You can install the server directly from pypi.org with the following command:

 ```
 sudo pip3 install cbpi4